jgschmitz/UnterPerformanceTest/README.md

 - Verified lookup/update paths with `explain("executionStats")`.
 - Measured concurrent QPS from a local PyMongo benchmark.
 - Captured shell proof queries and submission artifacts.
+- Was not counted in the official table because didn't use shared environment (which was broken)

 ---